Yetu-1/LidarScanViz/README.md

 # LidarScanViz
-A simple lidar visualization project
+A simple lidar visualization project for rplidar